Bot-Academia/gitty-guide/docs/guide/README.md

 ## What's under the hood?

-While buidling Gitty the main aim in our head was to bring github related info over to discord.
+While building Gitty the main aim in our head was to bring github related info over to discord.
 For making this possible we used the Github api

 ```
 https://api.github.com/orgs/Bot-Academia